Friday, September 27, 2019

 Sometime around this time, its known they ate meat (Gibbons, 2018; Pobiner, 2013; Zaraska, 2016).

-White and Hall (2017) showed that production of animal source food in the western heiphere, has little to no impact on the climate.
-That may be due to the Biogenic Carbon Cycle.
+Production of animal source food in the western hemisphere, has little to no impact on the climate (White and Hall (2017).
+That is due to the Biogenic Carbon Cycle.

 The HELSUS-survey is part of a larger context: “C You in Vik–initiative“ established earlier this year as a joint effort of nine enthusiastic persons working and studying in the campus”, based on the question: